- Previous CVA/TIA

 - Comprehensive Stroke Center (CSC): Greenville Memorial Medical Center

-- Primary Stroke Center (PSC): St. Francis Downtown, St. Francis Eastside, Greer Memorial, and Pelham Medical Center.
+- Primary Stroke Center (PSC): St. Francis Downtown, St. Francis Eastside, Greer Memorial, Prisma Hillcrest, and Pelham Medical Center.

 - Before transport, if the patient or patient's family request the patient to be taken to a particular hospital that is not a stroke center, then follow their wishes and document their refusal or recommendations in the PCR.

-- All patients with new signs and symptoms of a stroke regardless of time onset are to be transported to a cardiac/stroke center
+- All patients with new signs and symptoms of a stroke regardless of time onset are to be transported to a stroke center

 - Minimize scene time to 15 minutes.